null

 America is not the only country that has hot chocolate varieties.
 Italy, Spain, Belgium, India, Columbia, and Hungary, to name a few, all have their own version of hot chocolate.
 But let’s not forget the country where it all started with the Aztecs and Maya people, Mexico!
 The word chocolate originates from the work xocolatl, which means bitter water in the ancient Aztec language, Náhuatl.
 Xocholat’j is a word from the language which means to drink chocolate together.Consuming chocolate as beverage has been around for well over 4,000 years, as opposed to eating it, which has only been for the last 200 years!
 So what makes Mexican hot chocolate different from anywhere else?
 Original recipes from thousands of years are were made with ground cacao, water, and corn!
 The more popular versions circulating now are made with cacao, sugar, and Ceylon cinnamon with water.The chocolate is unrefined and traditionally processed by hand giving it a gritty texture.
 Believe it or not, in Mexico and all Central America it’s common to have this everyday for breakfast!
 Please don’t tell my kids, they will want to pack a bag and leave!
 It’s also made around religious holidays like Christmas, Three Kings Day, and the Day of the Dead.

 Consumers can find many brands of Mexican hot chocolate on the market but there are two that seem to dominate and are fairly easy to get your hands on here in the states.
 The first one, Ibarra, is a Mexican brand of chocolate, and the other, Abuelita, which is made by a brand more familiar to us here in the US, Nestle.Mexican chocolate is sold in tablets or discs that are essentially cacao, sugar and cinnamon and/or various spices.
 The texture is rather grainy and its loaded with sugar crystals.
-These tablets are used to make Mexican hot chocolate.
+These tablets are used to make Mexican chocolates.
 Making it is simple.
 First you take one tablet and mix it with 4 cups of milk over medium-high heat.Stirring it continuously until the tablet dissolves with a molinillo whisk, which is a traditional tool used to prepare Mexican hot chocolate.
 A molinillo whisk is hand carved from wood and is rolled back and forth between your palms to aerate the milk for a frothy, creamy drink texture.
 If you do not own one, a regular whisk can work just fine and placing your drink for a few seconds into a blender will help add some extra froth.

 How does the Mexican hot chocolate differ in taste from the traditional one in America?
 The first thing you will notice that is different is the cinnamon flavor that lingers on your tongue after you sip.
 To most, the chocolate taste will be sweet and pleasant.
 Both contain more sugar than chocolate!The hot chocolate produced from the Ibarra brand is made from sugar, cacao paste, soy lecithin (an emulsifier and flavor protectant), and cinnamon.Cacao paste is an unsweetened chocolate made from raw cocoa beans, essentially a pure form of chocolate which is similar to what is used in a traditional Mexican hot chocolate.
 In contrast to Abuelita, which was actually launched in Mexico City in 1939, seven years earlier than Ibarra, gets its flavor from sugar, chocolate, soy lecithin, vegetable oil, artificial flavor, PGPR (an emulsifier), and cocoa processed with alkali.
 Notice how it doesn’t even include any real cinnamon which is one of the key flavors that makes it different.
 In my opinion, Ibarra has a much more satisfying, natural chocolate taste with a nice balance of sweetness and cinnamon.
 Abuelita, tasted overwhelmingly like artificial cinnamon flavor and super sweet chocolate.
 The super sweet chocolate part was tolerable but the cinnamon flavor was overbearing.While these are the norm here, if you travel to Mexico the flavor profile of hot chocolate is less sweet with various combos of cinnamon, vanilla, chilis and other spices depending on the region throughout the country.